multiversx/mx-docs/docs/sdk-and-tools/proxy.md

 Overview of the MultiversX Proxy

-[comment]: # (mx-context-auto)
+[comment]: # (mx-abstract)

 ## **Introduction**

+The MultiversX Proxy acts as an entry point into the MultiversX Network, through a set of Observer Nodes, and (partly) abstracts away the particularities and complexity of sharding.

-Proxy is a project written in go that abstracts the sharding logic.
-It serves as foundation for *gateway.multiversx.com*
+The Proxy is a project written in **go**, and it serves as foundation for *gateway.multiversx.com*.

-The GitHub repository can be found here: https://github.com/multiversx/mx-chain-proxy-go
+The source code of the Proxy can be found here: [mx-chain-proxy-go](https://github.com/multiversx/mx-chain-proxy-go).

 [comment]: # (mx-context-auto)